-- that the generation protection systems are capable of detecting a power island condition, - that in the event self-excitation in a power island condition, isolation of the generation will occur quickly enough to preclude damage to other customers or SaskPower's system from the abnormal voltages that may occur, and - that the interrupting device used to separate the generator from SaskPower's power system is capable of operating at the elevated voltages which may occur following self-excitation,
+- that the generation protection systems can detect a power island condition, - that in the event self-excitation in a power island condition, isolation of the generation will occur quickly enough to preclude damage to other customers or SaskPower's system from the abnormal voltages that may occur, and - that the interrupting device used to separate the generator from SaskPower's power system is capable of operating at the elevated voltages which may occur following self-excitation, consideration.
+This includes power factor correction capacitors at the generation site, discrete capacitors on the feeder, and the distributed capacitance of the feeder itself.
+The assessment must also take into consideration the presence of existing generators on the same feeder along with the minimum load likely to be connected to the feeder.
+SaskPower will provide information on load, feeder characteristics, and the location of capacitors on its system to facilitate assessment of the risk of self-excitation.
+Such details are site specific.